tareq1988/wp-recaptcha-integration/readme.txt

 not feel responsible for code maintainance.

-= The captcha does not show up.
+= The captcha is not show up.
 What’s wrong? =

 On the plugin settings page check out if the option “Disable for known users” is activated (it is by default).
 Then log out (or open your page in a private browser window) and try again.